Honorific-Prefix: | Brigadier The Right Honourable |

 Fergusson was the third son and fourth child of Sir Charles Fergusson, 7th Baronet, and his wife Lady Alice Mary Boyle, a daughter of David Boyle, 7th Earl of Glasgow.
 His older brother was Sir James Fergusson, 8th Baronet, of Kilkerran.
 Both of his grandfathers had previously served as governors of New Zealand and his father had served as governor-general.

-On 22 November 1950 Fergusson married Laura Margaret Grenfell (14 April 1920−1979), daughter of Arthur Morton Grenfell and sister of Dame Frances Campbell-Preston.
-Laura was accidentally killed in 1979 when gales blew a tree onto the car in which she was travelling.
-She and Bernard had one child, George, who served as the British high commissioner to New Zealand from 2006 to 2010 and governor of Bermuda from 2012.
+On 22 November 1950 Fergusson married Laura Margaret Grenfell (1920−1979), daughter of Arthur Morton Grenfell and sister of Dame Frances Campbell-Preston.
+Laura was killed in an accident in 1979 when gales blew a tree onto the car in which she was travelling.
+She and Bernard had one child, George (Geordie), who served as the British high commissioner to New Zealand from 2006 to 2010 and governor of Bermuda from 2012.

 Fergusson was educated at Eton College and the Royal Military College, Sandhurst.
 From the latter, he was commissioned as a second lieutenant into the Black Watch on 27 August 1931.
-He was promoted to lieutenant on 27 August 1934.
-He served with the 2nd Battalion of his regiment in the British Mandate of Palestine during the Arab revolt and later became aide-de-camp (ADC) to Major General Archibald Wavell, then General Officer Commanding of the 2nd Infantry Division in England, on 11 March 1937.
-In October 1937, he was on secondment to the Green Howards.
-Fergusson was promoted to captain on 27 August 1939, only a few days before the outbreak of the Second World War.
+He served with the 2nd Battalion of his regiment in the British Mandate of Palestine during the Arab revolt and later became aide-de-camp (ADC) to Major General Archibald Wavell, then General Officer Commanding the 2nd Infantry Division in England, on 11 March 1937.
+At the outbreak of the Second World War, he was on the Directing Staff at the Royal Military Academy, Sandhurst.

-In 1940, Fergusson was serving as a brigade major for the 46th Infantry Brigade before becoming a general staff officer in the Middle East.
+In 1940, Fergusson was serving as a brigade major for the 46th Infantry Brigade before becoming a general staff officer in the Middle East, where he also saw active service with Free French forces in Syria and with the Black Watch in Tobruk.
+In 1942 he served briefly in the Joint Planning Staff in Delhi, before transferring to Orde Wingate's embryonic Chindit force experimenting with Long Range Penetration campaigns.[2]
+He commanded No. 5 Column in Wingate's 1943 campaign (Operation Longcloth) in Japanese-occupied Burma, for which he was awarded the DSO.
 In October 1943 he was promoted to acting brigadier and given command of the 16th Infantry Brigade, which was converted into a Chindit formation for operations in the deep jungles of Burma miles behind Japanese lines.
-He commanded this brigade throughout the Chindit operations of 1944 before becoming Director of Combined Operations from 1945 to 1946.
-He ended the war as a major (war-substantive lieutenant-colonel).
+He commanded this brigade throughout the Chindit operations of 1944 (Operation Thursday).
+16 Brigade, alone of the Chindit brigades, went into Burma on foot in a five week march through very difficult terrain.
+He established a stronghold, "Aberdeen", in keeping with Wingate's strategic vision and led an unsuccessful assault on the airfields at Indaw before his Brigade was flown out.
+He was Director of Combined Operations from 1945 to 1946.

-On 6 May 1947, Farran's police unit arrested 17-year-old Alexander Rubowitz, who was putting up posters in Jerusalem for a Zionist paramilitary organisation, Lehi.
-Rubowitz was taken by Farran's team, and tortured to force him to surrender his friend's names.
-The boy did not survive the torture.
-His body was dumped and never found.
-Suspicions of Farran's involvement were first raised after a grey trilby hat bearing an indistinct name compatible with his, was found near the street corner where Rubowitz was seen being pushed into a car.
-In 2004 British secret documents were revealed that included a statement by Fergusson, from the time of the event, to the effect that Farran confessed to Fergusson of the murder.
-Fergusson then reported the incident to Gray.[2]
+In May 1947, Farran's unit arrested 17-year-old Alexander Rubowitz, who was putting up posters in Jerusalem for a Zionist paramilitary organisation, Lehi.
+Rubowitz was killed under brutal interrogation and his body never found.
+Farran came under suspicion and in 2004 British secret documents were revealed that included a statement by Fergusson, from the time of the event, to the effect that Farran confessed to Fergusson of the murder.
+Fergusson had then reported the incident to the head of CID (Criminal Investigation Department) and to the Palestine Police Inspector-General.[3]
+[4]

-At Farran's trial, Fergusson refused to testify on grounds that he might incriminate himself.
+At Farran's subsequent trial, Fergusson refused to testify on grounds that he might incriminate himself.
 The Palestine government announced that no action would be taken against Fergusson.
-The trial ended with Farran's acquittal.
-Fergusson was relieved of his duties in Palestine and returned to Britain.[3]
-[4]
+Following Farran's acquittal, Fergusson was relieved of his duties in Palestine and returned to Britain.[5]
+[6]

-Impressed by Fergusson's role in the Malayan Emergency, Gerald Templer placed him in charge of psychological warfare operations during the Suez Crisis, a joint invasion of Egypt by the British, French and Israelis to take control of the Suez Canal.
+He was appointed Director of Psychological Warfare operations during the Suez Crisis, a joint invasion of Egypt by the British, French and Israelis to take control of the Suez Canal.
 Despite drafting an extensive campaign of psychological warfare for use during the crisis, the actual operations when the Royal Air Force (RAF) commenced aerial campaigns against Egyptian targets were very different and ultimately made little impact on Egyptian morale or public opinion.
-Psychological warfare radio broadcasts made under Fergusson's direction and directed at Egypt stated that President Gamal Abdel Nasser was under the influence of Zionism and urged Egyptians to attack Israel, which elicited diplomatic protests from future Israeli Prime Minister Golda Meir.[6]
+Psychological warfare radio broadcasts made under Fergusson's direction and directed at Egypt stated that President Gamal Abdel Nasser was under the influence of Zionism and urged Egyptians to attack Israel, which elicited diplomatic protests from future Israeli Prime Minister Golda Meir.[8]

-Fergusson was created a life peer on 10 July 1972 as Baron Ballantrae, of Auchairne in the County of Ayrshire and The Bay of Islands in New Zealand.
+Fergusson was created a life peer on 10 July 1972 as Baron Ballantrae, of Auchairne in the County of Ayrshire and The Bay of Islands in New Zealand and made a Knight of the Thistle (KT) in 1974.

 Lord Ballantrae served as chancellor of the University of St Andrews from 1973 until his death in 1980.